Women absent from key BAFTA film nominations

 What all three films have in common is that they were directed by men.

-On the heels of Saturday night's emotional Golden Globe Awards ceremony, where gender inequality and abuse in the industry were passionately addressed, women were conspicuously absent from key BAFTA nominations announced Tuesday in London.
+On the heels of Saturday night's emotional Golden Globe Awards ceremony, where gender inequality and abuse in the industry were passionately addressed, women film-makers were conspicuously absent from key BAFTA nominations announced Tuesday in London.

 All five best director nominees were men, and all the nominations for best film and best British film were directed by men.

-Two women, however, were nominated for best screenplay: Greta Gerwig for "Lady Bird" and Vanessa Taylor for "The Shape of Water."
+The lead characters in "The Shape of Water" and "Three Billboards Outside Ebbing, Missouri," however, are women.
+And two women were also nominated for best screenplay: Greta Gerwig for "Lady Bird" and Vanessa Taylor, alongside del Torro, for "The Shape of Water."

 BAFTA chair Jane Lush gave a nod to the Golden Globes, where women actors had draped themselves in black to protest the culture of sexual misconduct and abuse of power in Hollywood, exposed after the Harvey Weinstein revelations.